alwalid54321/hash-my-message/README.md

 ## 🔒 Overview

 Hash My Message is a modern, secure web application that allows users to encrypt and decrypt messages using private passphrases.
-Built with Next.js and Firebase, this application provides a user-friendly interface with strong encryption mechanisms to keep your sensitive messages safe.
+Built with Next.js, this application provides a user-friendly interface with strong encryption mechanisms to keep your sensitive messages safe.

 ## ✨ Features